marcelomaidden/ruby-capstone-bot/README.md

   - Invite ruby-capstone-bot by running the command below in a Slack conversation

       /invite ruby-capstone-bot

+  - Mention @ruby-capstone-project on a message

+    @ruby-capstone-project hello

 ## Set token on linux system